New research suggests that eating a plant-rich diet helps protect against COVID-19

 Together with leading researchers at Harvard Medical School and King’s College London, our team analyzed this diet data and mapped it against COVID symptoms and positive tests reported by contributors.

-The full results are available as a preprint on medRxiv, and you can learn more about this study from the researchers themselves in the webinar below.
+You can learn more about this study from the researchers themselves in the webinar below.

 Key findings from this research